How to cut feed costs with fodder

 It turns out, I personally did not want or even need them for my setup.
 Some people use the “flood and drain” method; I do not.
 I tried it and it just didn’t work out for me so I moved on.

 You need a water source.
-You’ll need to flood and drain, rinse and drain, and/or mist your fodder a couple times a day so it is convenient to have a sink or hose right next to your operation station.
+You’ll need to flood and drain, rinse and drain, and/or mist your fodder on a daily basis, so it is convenient to have a sink or hose right next to your operation station.

-Optional, you’ll want hydrogen peroxide, vinegar or bleach.
+Optional, you’ll want hydrogen peroxide, apple cider vinegar or bleach.
 Some folks use a very diluted form of water to rinse their seeds with for the first rinse and drain cycle.
-This is done in order to prevent mold growth.
+This is done in order to prevent mold growth, especially in the summer months when moisture content is at an all-time high.

-I haven’t personally used these methods often, but I need to since I often battle mold living here in humid ole’ Florida.
+I haven’t personally used these methods consistently, but I need to since I often battle mold living here in humid ole’ Florida.

 I’d start by trying the vinegar and use bleach as a last resort.

 You’ll need seed.
 The first time I bought my seed from a Hancock Seed near me.
-I got a 48lb bag of barley seed for $25.00.
-With shipping, it doubles that price so I ended up just driving over an hour whenever I need it (and it wasn’t even organic or non-GMO).
+I got a 48 pounds of seed (barley) for $25.00.
+With shipping, it doubles that price so I ended up just driving over an hour whenever I needed a new batch of seeds (and it wasn’t even organic or non-GMO).

 Sprouting the fodder

-Usually, when you read about sprouting fodder to cut feed costs, people refer to the measurements in weight.
-Personally, that’s always been a difficult way for me to relate to other’s fodder sprouting experiences so I’m going to talk to you in measurements such as cups instead of pounds.
+Usually, when you read about sprouting fodder to cut the feed bill, people refer to the measurements in weight.
+Personally, that’s always been a difficult way for me to relate to other’s fodder-sprouting experiences so I’m going to talk to you in measurements such as cups instead of pounds.

-- Soak grain.
-Soak 2 cups of seed overnight in a double 5-gallon bucket system with a capful of hydrogen peroxide, vinegar or bleach.
-The top bucket has little holes in it so that I can easily drain the water the next morning.
-If using bleach, it will be long gone by the time you feed it to your livestock, especially since it’s also heavily diluted.
+1. First day – Soak grain.
+Soak 2 cups of seed overnight, for at least an hour, in a double 5-gallon bucket system with a capful of hydrogen peroxide, vinegar or bleach.
+The top bucket has small holes in it so that I can easily drain the water the next morning.
+If using bleach, it will be long gone by the time you feed it to your livestock, especially since it’s heavily diluted.

-I harvest some of the greenery for my rabbits and throw the rest to my chickens.
+I harvest some of the greenery for my rabbits and then throw the entire mat to my chickens.
 They all LOVE it!
+You can also offer small pieces of the mat throughout the day.

 My complications